 Even though we are relaxed homeschoolers, I still like to have proper documentation of their work.
 Keeping their papers organized (in the simplest possible way) helps me to see their progress from one month to the next, one year to the next.

-I keep very simple homeschool records of what we did each day on these planner pages.
-I never plan in advance.
+I keep very simple homeschool records with resources we use and what we did each day on these planner pages.
+I rarely plan in advance.
 We have a few basics we do almost every day and just keep working through them.

 Story of the World?
 Just read the next chapter.